List of Sanrio characters: Bad Badtz-Maru (1993)

 Per official profiles Badtz-Maru's birthday is April 1 (April Fool's Day).
-He is portrayed as surrounded by friends and family, such as Hana-Maru, a friendly white seal, Pandaba, a female panda who wears a red bikini skirt and likes Badtz-Maru, and Pochi, a baby alligator, Badtz-Maru treats like a pet dog.
+He is portrayed as surrounded by friends and family, such as Hana-Maru, a friendly white seal, Pandaba, a female panda who wears a red bikini skirt, and Pochi, a baby alligator who Badtz-Maru treats like a pet dog.

 Badtz-Maru has gone through many product lines since his release at Sanrio in 1993.
 He has been portrayed as an astronaut, motorcyclist, DJ, camouflage monster, basketball player, boxer, and many others.
 His products range from typical stationery supplies (e.g. pens, notebooks, erasers, pencil cases, etc.) to more novelty items (e.g. CD players, guitars, license plate frames, etc.)

 Badtz-Maru was number one in the Sanrio Character Rankings in 1996.
 He was the official mascot for the 2006 FIBA World Championship of basketball, which was held in Japan.
 Uni Air and EVA Air began flying with airplanes painted with Badtz-Maru motifs in 2016 and 2017.
+He is also one of the main characters in the 2020 Hello Kitty and Friends Supercute Adventures YouTube web series.